 Some of the material presented at this event may cause emotional triggers.
 We will have onsite assistance if needed.
 There will also be additional resources available if needed.
 This conference is not intended to provide counselling services, whether medical, psychological or of any other kind, nor to diagnose, prevent, cure or treat any disease, diorder or injury.
 This conference is certainly not intended to replace the advice of a physician.
 If you need expert advice, please consult a competent professional.
 This conference is only intended for “educational” use and it should only be used as a guide.

-At registration we will have a waiver of liability and a photo release form that must be signed.
+At registration we will have a waiver of liability and a photo disclaimer form that must be signed.
 If you have any questions regarding the waiver please contact us, so we can be of assistance.